 In a sense, not starting with the vision and strategy is like building a home without first pouring the proper foundation; none of the subsequent steps in your construction process, or the quality of your other building materials, are going to matter much.
 That house will have problems.

 We’ve found through hundreds of conversations with successful product managers that a top-down strategic planning process is better.
 They tell us that their executives and stakeholders are more on board when discussions about future initiatives tie directly to the product vision and goals.

-This top-down discussion and planning has a greater chance of producing a product roadmap that moves the needle for the company.
+This top-down discussion and planning have a greater chance of producing a product roadmap that moves the needle for the company.